 NURS 209.
-Wellness for the 21st Century, 2 hours, Spring
+Wellness for the 21st Century, 2 credits, Spring

 Trends and issues in wellness will be studied.
 Students will develop and implement a self-wellness plan.
 Laboratory experiences will involve service, research, or teaching activities.
-Appropriate for nonnursing majors.
+Appropriate for non-nursing majors.
 No prerequisites.
 Open to any student at Carson-Newman University.

 NURS 212.
-Fundamentals of Nursing Practice, 6 semester hours (4 lecture, 6 clinical), Fall, Spring, Summer as needed
+Fundamentals of Nursing Practice, 6 credits (4 lecture, 6 clinical), Fall, Spring, Summer as needed

 An introduction to the foundational skills of professional nursing practice based on the metaparadigm (person, environment, health, nursing, andcaring).
 Focus is placed on caring for the individual with alteration in functional health patterns.
-Prerequisites: Acceptance into nursing major.Corequisites: NURS 202, and 203. \$45 fee.
+Prerequisites: Acceptance into nursing major.
+Corequisites: NURS 202, and 203. \$850 fee.

 NURS 217SL.
-Health Care for the Elderly, 2 hours, Fall, Spring, Summer as needed
+Health Care for the Elderly, 2 credits, Fall, Spring, Summer as needed

 A study of the health care needs specific to the elderly population.
 Appropriate for non-nursing majors.
 Prerequisite: Acceptance into nursing major.
 Non-majors need instructor approval.
 This course is a service-learning course and may require additional time commitment outside of class.
 Students are responsible for any additional costs necessary to complete the service.

-NURS 302.
-Introduction to Altered Health States, 4 hours, Fall, Spring A conceptual approach and analysis of pathophysiological phenomena and human responses to altered health states in the adult.
-Prerequisites: NURS 202, 203, 212, and 217.
-Non-majors need instructor approval.
+NURS 301.
+Pathophysiology I, 2 credits, Fall, Spring

+First of two pathophysiology courses.
+This course will introduce the conceptual approach and analysis of pathophysiological phenomena and human responses to selected altered health states in the adult.
+Prerequisites: NURS 202, 203, 212, and 217, NURS 301 and Instructor's consent.